paul-wolf/djaq/README.md

 * Obvious performance behaviour.
 It will trigger a query in one obvious way through one of the generator methods: `.dict()`, `.tuples()`, `.json()`.

+* A handy user interface for trying out queries on your data models.

 Djaq provides whitelisting of apps and models you want to expose.
 It also lets you hook requests and filter to ensure only data you want to